 We developed practical tools and collated resources based on good practices of other colonies that we would like to share with others.
 We encourage every neighbourhood in Delhi (and the rest of India) to work through a similar positive and systematic approach to control their free roaming dog population, eradicate rabies, and reduce perceived dog nuisance in their community while acting within the framework of the law.

 Our aim is to co-exist and promote well-being for all creatures, while respecting both human and animal rights.

 As enshrined in the Constitution of India, we envisage compassionate citizens who coexist with community animals in their neighbourhood.
 The free roaming dog population slowly declines, rabies is eradicated and perceived dog menace reduced to a minimum due to positive and sustained collective action.

 We promote and facilitate that every neighbourhood or village in India has an active group of self-managed local residents who have a positive approach to coexistence between humans and animals and who collaborate with other residents and relevant stakeholders to implement a methodical community dog management plan.

 We acknowledge that animals are sentient beings.
 We have compassion for stray animals.
 We promote coexistence between humans and dogs.
 We encourage positive action instead of negative reactions.

 What our caregivers say

 I participated in the RWA youth quiz about stray dogs during lockdown last year (July 2020) and it was so much fun!
 We did a funky dog photo contest and cartoon drawing.
-I made a combination of superman and our stray dog Choco and I won the title “winner of the most artistic cartoon”
+I made a combination of superman and our community dog Choco.
+I won the title “winner of the most artistic cartoon”.

 Dogs are being fed by volunteers in our colony.
 Four designated feeding points were marked with official sign boards provided by the Animal Welfare Board of India.
 More feeding places are being identified, so that dogs don’t get into each other’s territory and cause disturbance and commotion.